rudream/Meme-Maker/README.md

 ## Usage

-Clone this repo, navigate to the directory.
+Clone this repo, then navigate to the directory.

 To install all dependencies, run

 ```bash
 npm install